astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/leadership.md

 A good leader cares.
 Tony Fadell once said that as a CEO, your job is to care.
 You have to care about all of your teams and people (to the best of your ability), not just one.
-If your team is big enough, it may have subteams, and you may not simply have enough time in the day to check in with everybody.
+If your team is big enough, it may have sub-teams, and you may not simply have enough time in the day to check in with everybody.
 But check in with each team or each project's leader.